Pimaweichai/FishNodeEcharts/README.md

     width: 500 // image width, it is not required, the default will be 500
     height: 500 // image height,it is not required, default will be 500
-    option: {}, //it is required, echarts configuration path:'', // the filepath where the image which will be created. it is not required, if it is not provided, the function will not generate the file but return an image buffer.
+    option: {}, //it is required, echarts configuration pathname:'', // the filepath where the image which will be created. it is not required, default './', filename:'test.jpg', //the filename, it is not provide, it will not create the image but reture a file stream, type:'png' //the image type, support 'png' or 'jgp',default 'png' }
-}
 ```